Navigating the age of structural uncertainty

 This scene is a troubling one for professional investors.
 It’s an age of structural uncertainty with a growing dominance of mathematical algorithms and autonomous systems that are only partially understood.

-And we have found that one of the most fruitful things we do is lead small group brainstorming sessions at the client’s site — gloves off, messy, often fractious, and see what emerges to work on.
+And we have found that one of the most fruitful things we do with new clients is lead a small group brainstorming session on site — gloves off, messy, often fractious, and see what emerges to work on.

 Those who want to strictly regulate Facebook or indeed Google or Amazon are baying at the moon.
 Take the example of Facebook.
 Yesterday we had the spectacle of Zuckerberg donning sackcloth and ashes before Congress.
 But this Facebook scandal will be a nine day...read more

 Book Your Free, Informal Consultation